On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Results

-Many of the general features from Figure \ref{fig:massratio} are also present here, such as the large number of triple mergers with low mass ratios.
-In the top row, we show that when comparing mergers with $q\lesssim0.5$, triple mergers tend to have a higher total binary mass compared to the field binary mergers, with the center of the total mass ratio distribution at $\sim50-60\msun$ for triples, whereas binaries appear to always have total mass less than $\sim40\msun$.
-In the middle row, this observation still roughly holds when comparing the field triple and cluster 1G mergers, where it is clear that the mergers produced by the triple channel tend to have a lower mass ratio.
-Finally, the bottom row demonstrates that the peak of the cluster 2G distribution nearly occupies the same portion of $M_{\rm tot}-q$ space as the field triples.
+Many of the general features from Figure \ref{fig:massratio} are also present here, such as the large number of LK mergers with low mass ratios.
+In the top row, we show that when comparing mergers with $q\lesssim0.5$, LK mergers tend to have a higher total binary mass compared to the non-LK mergers, with the center of the total mass ratio distribution at $\sim50-60\msun$ for LK mergers, whereas non-LK mergers appear to always have total mass less than $\sim40\msun$.
+In the middle row, this observation still roughly holds when comparing the field LK and cluster 1G mergers, where it is clear that the mergers produced by the LK channel tend to have a lower mass ratio.
+Finally, the bottom row demonstrates that the peak of the cluster 2G distribution nearly occupies the same portion of $M_{\rm tot}-q$ space as the field LK mergers.
 However, note that if BHs are born with negligible spin \citep{Fuller2019a}, as is assumed in this study and in the GC models \citep{Kremer2020}, then these two populations will be easily distinguished by the spins of the components, since the primary 2G BH should have a spin $\chi\sim0.7$.
 If BHs are born with significant ($\chi \gtrsim 0.2$) spins from stellar collapse, then the relative contribution of hierarchical mergers from GCs will be greatly diminished \citep[e.g.,][]{Rodriguez2019,FragioneLoeb2020b}.
-Finally, we observe that GW190412 is consistent (with $99\%$ confidence) with either an isolated triple or 2G origin based solely on its position in $m_{\rm tot}-q$ space.
+Finally, we observe that GW190412 is consistent (with $99\%$ confidence) with either an isolated LK or 2G origin based solely on its position in $m_{\rm tot}-q$ space.
 The detection announcement of GW190412 also reported a confident detection of the spin of the primary BH $\chi_1=0.44_{-0.22}^{+0.16}$ while the spin of the secondary BH is largely unconstrained \citep{theligoscientificcollaboration2020}.
-If BHs are born with high spin, then by the logic above, our models would suggest an isolated triple origin is a more likely explanation between the two.
+If BHs are born with high spin, then by the logic above, our models would suggest an isolated LK origin is a more likely explanation between the two.